ucb-rit/slurm-banking-plugins/README.md

 ## Building
 Since the Slurm `jobcomp` plugins need access to the `"src/common/slurm_jobcomp.h"` header, we need access to the Slurm source code `src` directory in order to build (as well as the normal `<slurm/slurm.h>` headers on the `CPATH`).

-**You will have to first run `./configure` on the Slurm source code, otherwise `<slurm/slurm.h>` will not exist.**
+**You will have to first run `./configure` on the Slurm source code, otherwise `<slurm/slurm.h>` will not exist.
+If you don't run `./configure`, the Makefile will try to do it for you.**

-1. Edit the path at the top of the Makefile to point to the Slurm source code directory
+1. Edit the path at the top of the Makefile to point to the Slurm source code directory, or symlink `./slurm` in this repository to point to it.
 2. Once you have all the dependencies, just run `make` :)
-3. After building, you will find the `.so` files in the same directory as the Makefile
+3. After building, you will find the `.so` files in the same directory as the Makefile.

 ### NixOS
 `shell.nix` provides the environment for development on [NixOS](https://nixos.org).
 I run the following: